 When you change your strings be careful to keep your guitar in tune at all times, and replace one string at a time (1 by 1).
 Your guitar likes to be tuned, if you take off all the strings it can affect the neck.
 This is especially important for a floating tremolo guitar because as one string is tensioned up to pitch, the bridge is pulled up due to the floating nature.
 There are many proven methods of changing strings on a floating tremolo style of guitar.
 Read below for the way we believe is the easiest.

 1. Lay Down the Guitar

 Lie your guitar down on a nice flat surface (a desk or table is often a good place).
 Make sure there are no bits of debris to scratch your guitar.

-Place a piece of dense foam, styrofoam, a felt-covered block of wood to fix the bridge.
+Place a piece of dense foam, styrofoam, or a felt-covered block of wood to fix the bridge.
 I used a piece of dense foam from the packaging.
-This will help avoid any movements of the bridge while the tension of the string is released, ensuring the bridge stays in the same position since a floating tremolo bridge can be a challenge to setup if you're inexperienced.
-Failing to add the block will make tuning the guitar near impossible for beginners due to the floating nature of the floating tremolo bridge.
+This will help avoid any movements of the bridge while the tension of the string is released, ensuring the bridge stays in the same position since a floating tremolo bridge can be a challenge to set up if you're inexperienced.
+Failing to add the block will make tuning the guitar nearly impossible for beginners due to the floating nature of the floating tremolo bridge.

-Now that your string is loose (make sure it's really loose) you can remove the string from the machine head by pulling the string through the hole.
+Now that your string is loose you can remove the string from the machine head by pulling the string through the hole.

 Tighten the saddle lock using your Allen Key so the string is secure.
-DO NOT overtighten.
-The lock should be firm, however overtightening can break the locking mechanism.
+DO NOT over-tighten.
+The lock should be firm, but overtightening can break the locking mechanism.